gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/SourceCode/README.md

 # Module 03 - Working with Web APIs

-This module contains a comprehensive RESTful API implementation with ASP.NET Core, including authentication, authorization, and integration tests.
+This module contains a comprehensive RESTful API implementation with ASP.NET Core, including authentication, authorization, integration tests, and a modern React TypeScript frontend with Docker support.

 ## Projects